SichangHe/internet_route_verification/ARTIFACTS.md

     > we find more ASes with verified (76.3%) or special-cased (62.5%)
     > routes than ASes with unverified routes (23.1%).

+    And Appendix D:

+    > the most common unrecorded case is 22,562 ASes not having an aut-num
+    > object.
+    > The second most common type is for 20,048 ASes that have zero import
+    > (or export) rules when verifying an import (or export).

+    And:

+    > Fewer ASes have rules that refer to ASes with
+    > no originating route objects (zero-route ASes, 2706),
+    > or set objects (as-set, route-set, peering-set, and filter-set)
+    > missing in the IRRs (414).

     <details>
     <summary>Run this script in Shell-IPython.</summary>